nmehta6/morpheus/README.md

 ## Overview
 Morpheus uses JSONSchema to work with objects in a "typed" way.
 There is a two step process.

 1. Register: register all mappings (typically done when your app is bootstrapping). `fromSchema` and `toSchema` are JavaScript objects that comply with the [JSONSchema](http://json-schema.org/) spec.
+2. Use one of the registered mappings to transform.

+Register example:
 ```javascript
 let fromSchema = {
 	type: 'object',